francolautaro2/rango/README.md

 ## Building and Running

-To build the ransomware, run the following command:.
+To build the ransomware, run the following command:<br />
 `make build`
 This command will compile the Go code and produce an executable file.